sergiocarracedo/blog/source/_posts/2021/understanding-d3-js-introduction.md

 Ok, we have all the tools to manage the data and the canvas, now we must render the data and the axis

 # Rendering the chart
+**d3.js** can render charts in **SVG** and **Canvas** but we will focus on the SVG rendering because is fast enough for most charts and makes easy the interaction and styling.
-First we must prepare the canvas.
+To render our line chart, first, we must prepare our the placeholder.

 ```html
 <html>